most division series home runs

 Carlos Beltran: 4 Home Runs in 2004 NLDS

-The 2004 postseason was Carlos Beltran’s first taste of playoff baseball, and he absolutely went off.
+The 2004 postseason was Carlos Beltran’s first taste of playoff baseball, and he went off.
 His eight home runs that October are still among the most all-time.
 The Astros didn’t advance past the NLCS, but Beltran made sure to do an equal amount of damage during each round.

 Jim Thome: 4 Home Runs in 1999 ALDS

 Jim Thome racked up 17 career postseason home runs during his Hall of Fame career.
-Eight of them came in two different series and in consecutive years: the 1998 ALCS and the 1999 ALDS.
+Eight came in two different series and in consecutive years: the 1998 ALCS and the 1999 ALDS.
 He hit four in each matchup.